Royal Academy Summer Exhibition 2012

 David Nash – Hump with a Hole

-The Royal Academy Summer Exhibition 2012 opens 4th June – 12th August.
+The Royal Academy Summer Exhibition 2012 is at the Royal Academy, Burlington House, Piccadilly, London W1J 0BD, from 4th June until 12th August 2012.
 With the additional influx of tourism to the city this summer, it’s a good idea to book tickets ahead of time, and you can do this here.